-- Only one object (WorkDescriptor) is created for each loop, and can supply work to as many threads as needed. - The created object is not a Thread, and its creation is faster than the creation of a Thread object (as shown in the third row in Table 1).
+- Only one object (WorkDescriptor) is created for each loop, and can supply work to as many threads as needed. - The created object is not a Thread, and its creation is faster than the creation of a Thread object.
+The third row in Table 1 shows the overhead incurred in the creation of a WorkDespcriptor, which includes the creation and supply (what is identified by the scheduling code comment in Figure 3).